mouldybread/VodafoneUKVOIPConfig/README.md

 “Static port” is the option that disables source port rewriting for connections that match the rule.

+ <sub>This information is based on instructions from [here](https://www.3cx.com/docs/pfsense-firewall/) and [here](https://www.reddit.com/r/opnsense/comments/16n2fr3/voipdectbasestation_behind_opnsense_firewall/?rdt=52318).
+Note that contrary to the title of the 3CX documentation, this has nothing to do with port forwarding. </sub>

 #### RTP Port Range Considerations